belgianmobility/nextmoov-smop-otp/README.md

 When you run `docker-compose up`, it will start OTP with the built Graph (see Builder).
 It takes some times.

+When the system is started you can acces your brand new OTP instance on (http://localhost:8080/)

 A `router-config.json` example file is provided to get GTFS RT update and JC Decaux / Villo.